infinum/eightshift-docs/docs/advanced/helpers-object.md

 ## is_json

 Check if provided JSON is valid.

 * @param string $string String to check.
 * @return bool

 ## flatten_array

-Flattens multidimensional array.
+Flattens a multidimensional array.

 * @param  array $array Multidimensional array.
 * @return array

 ## sanitize_array

-Sanitize all values in an array.
+Sanitize all the values in an array.

 * @param array  $array                 Provided array.
 * @param string $sanitization_function WordPress function used for sanitization purposes.